 According to Intuit, the most common reason for an IRS audit is data entry error.
 The more manual your expense management process and other accounting functions are, the more likely you are to make errors.

-This means the first and most vital step to avoid a tax audit is to invest in an accounting, invoicing, and expense management software.
+This means the first and most vital step to avoid a tax audit is to invest in accounting, invoicing, and expense management software.
 With upgraded fintech, much of the reporting process can be automated, leaving little room for reporting errors.

 - Save receipts